code4recovery/wagtail-meeting-guide/README.md

 Using this package requires both the Wagtail CMS and Django.
 Wagtail and Django are fantastic for running your website, but require a developer.
 If you are new to Django, I would recommend going through both the [Django](https://docs.djangoproject.com/en/dev/intro/tutorial01/) and [Wagtail](http://docs.wagtail.io/en/latest/getting_started/tutorial.html) tutorials before trying to use this package.

-A Google Geocode API key is also required.
+A Google Geocode API key and MapBox API key are also required.
+The Google API key is only used in the content management system (typically by administrators), so the free tier should be fine to use.

 ## Installation to Your Django Project

 * Install with the command `pip install wagtail-meeting-guide`
 * Add `meeting_guide`, `mptt`, and `wagtailgeowidget` to your `INSTALLED_APPS`.
-* Add the following settings, including your Google Geocode API key:
+* Add the following settings:
+    * `WAGTAIL_SITE_NAME` (MyCity Intergroup): the name of your website, typically the intergroup.
+    * `BASE_URL` (https://AAMyCity.org): the base URL or the website.
 * Run migrations: `python manage.py migrate meeting_guide`
 * Load Meeting Guide's meeting types: `python manage.py loaddata meeting_guide_types.json`